stcorp/muninn/docs/extensions.md

 supports) when all of the products it is linked to (see [Links](../links)) have been removed from the archive.

-A fourth type of extension is the remote backend extension.
-This type of extension is specifically for muninn-pull and can introduce support for retrieving data using protocols other than the built-in support that muninn already has for http/https/ftp/file.
+Remote backend extensions are a type of extension that is specifically for muninn-pull and can introduce support for retrieving data using protocols other than the built-in support that muninn already has for http/https/ftp/file.

+Hook extensions allow for data driven triggering of operations whenever certain updates take place in the catalogue.
+These operations can include additional updates to the catalogue but could also involve the triggering of external functions that need to run on products in the archive.

+Synchronization extensions provide an implementation to synchronize catalogue entries for a certain set of product types with a remote archive using a specific protocol (using e.g. web APIs such as STAC, OData, or OpenSearch).

 For details concerning the actual implementation of extensions see [here](../extensions_dev).